 Who should not receive Injectafer?

 You should not receive Injectafer if you are allergic to ferric carboxymaltose or any of the other ingredients in Injectafer.
-The active ingredient in Injectafer is ferric carboxymaltose, the inactive ingredients are: water for injection, sodium hydroxide and/or hydrochloric acid.
+The active ingredient in Injectafer is ferric carboxymaltose, the inactive ingredients are: water for injection, sodium hydroxide or hydrochloric acid.

 What should I tell my doctor or healthcare provider before receiving Injectafer?